anish6777/styled-xls/README.md

 # styled-xls

-JS library to create xls/xlsx with style.
+JS library to create xls with style.

-A 50KB JS library which helps to create XLSX files with styles.
+A 14KB JS library which helps to create XLSX files with styles.

-It has mainly two functions
+It has mainly four functions

-- createFromObjectArray - to convert object arrays directly to xls/xlsx
+- createFromObjectArray - to convert object arrays directly to xls
-- createBook - to convert two dimensional arrays to XLSX file
+- createBook - to convert two dimensional arrays to xls file
+- createFromObjectArrayURI - to convert object arrays directly to xls dataURI
+- createBookURI - to convert two dimensional arrays to xls dataURI

 # Installation and Setup Instructions